 Common Childhood Anxieties and Fears

 Your child's "anxiety landscape" changes over time.
-Here are some of the most common childhood anxieties he or she is likely to experience at different stages of development.
+Here are some of the most common childhood anxieties they are likely to experience at different stages of development.

 - Loud noises or sudden movements